-Jharkhand is the land of natural beauty but unfortunately, it is one of the most underrated place in terms of tourism.
+Jharkhand is the land of natural beauty but unfortunately, it is one of the most underrated places in terms of tourism.
 It is a pain when a region has so much to offer to the bucket of tourists but is yet undiscovered.
-Jharkhand is an underdeveloped state and this is one of the main reason why it has been neglected over years.
+Jharkhand is an underdeveloped state and this is one of the main reasons why it has been neglected over the years.
+Hundru falls plateau is in the edge of Ranchi plateau.
 Let’s discover the beautiful Jharkhand and fall in love with the state. ( Read about Chandil Dam, Jharkhand – A dam in the bushland )

 We bring you the Hundru Falls, the third post in our Summer Series – The waterfalls in India.